hlecates/mental-health-mammoths/README.md

    ```bash
    git clone https://github.com/yourusername/mental-health-mammoths.git
    ```
-2. Open and knit `mental-health-mammoths` in RStudio, or run:
+2. Open and knit `mental-health-mammoths.rmd` in RStudio, or run:

 ## More Information